Locally Weighted Ensemble Clustering: Experiments

 \subsection{Comparison against Other Ensemble Clustering Methods}

-In this section, we compare the proposed LWEA and LWGP methods against ten ensemble clustering methods, namely, CSPA \cite{strehl02}, HGPA \cite{strehl02}, MCLA \cite{strehl02}, hybrid bipartite graph formulation (HBGF) \cite{fern04_bipartite}, EAC \cite{Fred05_EAC}, SimRank similarity based method (SRS) \cite{iamon08_icds}, weighted connected triple based method (WCT) \cite{iam_on11_linkbased}, weighted evidence accumulation clustering (WEAC) \cite{huang14_weac}, graph partitioning with multi-granularity link analysis (GP-MGLA) \cite{huang14_weac}, and Two-level-refined cO-association Matrix Ensemble (TOME) \cite{Zhong15_pr}.
+In this section, we compare the proposed LWEA and LWGP methods against eleven ensemble clustering methods, namely, CSPA \cite{strehl02}, HGPA \cite{strehl02}, MCLA \cite{strehl02}, hybrid bipartite graph formulation (HBGF) \cite{fern04_bipartite}, EAC \cite{Fred05_EAC}, weighted connected triple based method (WCT) \cite{iam_on11_linkbased}, weighted evidence accumulation clustering (WEAC) \cite{huang14_weac}, graph partitioning with multi-granularity link analysis (GP-MGLA) \cite{huang14_weac}, Two-level-refined cO-association Matrix Ensemble (TOME) \cite{Zhong15_pr}, $k$-means based consensus clustering (KCC) \cite{wu15_TKDE}, and spectral ensemble clustering (SEC) \cite{kdd15_sec}.
 For each of the proposed methods and the baseline methods, we use two criteria to specify the number of clusters for the consensus clustering, that is, best-$k$ and true-$k$.
 For best-$k$, the number of clusters that leads to the best performance is adopted for each test method.
 For true-$k$, the actual number of classes in the dataset is adopted for each method.

+To achieve a fair comparison, we run each of the proposed methods and the baseline methods 100 times with the ensembles randomly constructed from the base clustering pool (see Section~\ref{sec:dataset_and_eval}).
+The average performances and standard deviations of different methods over 100 runs are reported in Table~\ref{table:compare_ce_nmi} (w.r.t.
+NMI) and Table~\ref{table:compare_ce_ari} (w.r.t.
+ARI).